 - TAI list.

+- If the target NF is SMF(set) serving for a 5G VN group, the request may include:

+- The service area for the 5G VN group.

+- The list of DNN and S-NSSAI linked to the 5G VN group.

 - If the target NF is P-CSCF, the request may include UE location information, UE IP address/IP prefix, Access Type.